Resources

 Services that save my life

-*indicates that this is a referral code—we both benefit if you use this!
+* (this is a referral link, we both get discounts if you use it!)

 Other people who have brilliant resource pages